tomarovsky/BuscoClade/README.md

 #### Per-sample VCFs + reference genome

-If you have per-sample VCFs, the pipeline can reconstruct pseudo-genome assemblies using GATK `FastaAlternateReferenceMaker`, which are then fed into the standard BUSCO workflow alongside any FASTA assemblies.
+If you have per-sample VCFs, the pipeline applies SNPs directly to the BUSCO sequences of a reference sample using `apply_vcf_to_busco.py`.
+This avoids rebuilding full pseudo-genome assemblies and re-running BUSCO for each sample — instead, BUSCO is run once on the reference, and ortholog sequences for all other samples are reconstructed by applying their SNPs to the reference BUSCO sequences exon-by-exon.

 Place per-sample VCF files and the corresponding reference genome together into a subdirectory under `input/vcf_reconstruct/`.
-Each subdirectory is processed independently, which allows reconstructing pseudo-genomes against different references in a single run:
+Each subdirectory is processed independently, which allows reconstructing sequences against different references in a single run:

 ```
 input/